-When you visit our website, TESOL’s web server automatically collects information about your navigation patterns and your device, including your internet protocol (IP) address, what type of device you’re using (e.g., tablet, mobile phone), your device’s operating system, the type of browser you use, and the specific web pages that you visited during your connection.
+When you visit our website, TESOL’s servers automatically collect information about your navigation patterns and your device, including your internet protocol (IP) address, what type of device you’re using (e.g., tablet, desktop, mobile phone), your device’s operating system, the type of browser you use, and the specific web pages that you visited during your connection.
 None of this information is personally identifiable.

 We may also track data such as the total number of visits to our website and the number of visitors to each web page.
 We aggregate this information with member demographic data in our database and use it to maintain our system and to better understand how our visitors use our site and other services.
 The demographic data does not contain any information that identifies you personally.
 Our goal is to ensure that our website and other services are meeting our users’ needs.

 When you make a purchase through the TESOL website, we ask you to “sign up as a new user.”
 During that process, we ask for your name, email address, postal address, telephone number, and your occupational role.
 We also ask you for a credit card number or some other account number to pay for your purchase.
 When you join TESOL, we may ask for more detailed demographic information.
 TESOL does not store credit card or other third-party account information.